saerdnaer/podcast-features/README.md

 # podcast-clients

-This project aims collect features matrices for podcast clients, e.g. native apps, web apps and cloud solutions.
+This project aims collect podcast features support data from all related components, e.g. native apps, web apps, directories, hosters, and other services.
 It aims to fit together with https://github.com/opawg/podcast-hosts and https://github.com/opawg/user-agents.
 Basically we want to build a dataset like https://github.com/Fyrd/caniuse but for podcast features instead of web browser features.
 The current idea is to reuse some of their ideas and tools (c.f. [#1](https://github.com/saerdnaer/podcast-clients/issues/1)) to create a web page like https://caniuse.com or simular.

 The inital database was a more machine readable version of https://docs.google.com/spreadsheets/d/1c2L14UVH1xtN4iDG4awheLbMgPCQgaKEamUauWs1gps/edit#gid=0, which is in the process to be transformed into a [new structure](https://github.com/saerdnaer/podcast-clients/blob/main/features/sample-feature.json).

-Feel free to create Issues and PRs.= :-)
+This project is in it's very early stages, feel free to create Issues and PRs. :-)

 # Contributing to the feature data